Gurnoorhira/Python-projects-/README.md

 # Python-projects-
-programming projects coded in python
+Hello my name is Gurnoor Hira and I am a freshman and university of maryland baltimore county(UMBC) these are my programming projects coded in python